danielyule/hearthbreaker/readme.md

 ###Fireplace
 Jerome Leclanche is attempting to reverse engineer the xml format for the cards associated with Hearthstone and build an engine based on that.
+It is planned to be a complete simulator, including all collectible and mission cards.
 His work can be found on [Fireplace GitHub page](https://github.com/jleclanche/fireplace)

 ###Soot
 [Soot](https://github.com/Mischanix/soot) is a slightly out of date Clojure implementation of all cards in Hearthstone.
 It's not clear how well the implementations work.
 It is interesting for its functional implementation of the cards.

+### Hearthstone JSON

+[Hearthstone JSON](http://hearthstonejson.com/) is a JSON file containing all cards in Hearthstone, extracted from the executable.
+Hearthbreaker uses this data to verify that its cards are implemented correctly

 _Hearthstone: Heroes of WarCraft_ and _Blizzard_ are trademarks of Blizzard Entertainment.